MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/checkout.md

 ### Tokens

+You can prevent your credentials from being persisted across multiple commands _within_ the workflow.

 You **already** get GitHub auth token removed as part of post-job cleanup.
-So I guess looks like this param can be used to stop the field being set all.
+So either way, your details are not persisted after the job run.
+I've seen this param recommended to set to avoid persisting after the job, but I don't think that can happen anyway.

 From the docs: